finos/datahelix/docs/GettingStarted.md

 [...]
 ```

 The generator has successfully created 100 rows of random data.
 However, in most cases this data will not be terribly useful.
-It is likely that `firstName` will only allow a subset of possible string values.
+It is likely that `firstName` should only allow a subset of possible string values.
 If you don't provide any constraints, the generator will output random strings containing basic latin characters and punctuation.

 Let's assume you only want to generate characters between a to z for the `firstName` field; this can be achieved by adding a `matchingRegex` constraint for the field.
 With this constraint alone, the generator will only output strings valid for the regex.